 Now, I don’t in any way believe that consultation with an RDS will necessarily mean a successful application.
 However, this does bring us to a fourth USP: we provide our service to researchers confidentially and free of charge.

 So, my take home message is this: if you are preparing an application for any national, peer-reviewed health or social care research funder, come and talk to us!

 I hope you enjoyed this first entry from the RDS.
-Next month we’ll be talking about the importance of the research question.
+Next month we’ll be talking about our National Grant Development and Writing Retreat.
 We’re @NIHR_RDS on twitter, so come say hello and use #RDSQnA.